ambyshframber/bcpu/design/jumps.md

 `1110_001`

-moves %rp to %pc and moves %rop to %cs
+moves %rp to %pc and moves %rop to %co